atriple/knight-tour-game/README.md

 > "If I were not React, then I should wish to be Svelte." -- React The Great

 Updated for practice.
-Quite a nice way to practice front end, ui, debugging, refactoring, logics and maths.
+Quite a nice way to practice front end, ui, debugging, refactoring, logics and such.

 ## Built With